chinyun/chinyun.github.io/source/_posts/JS-Data-Type.md

   - **string**：string for strings.
 A string may have one or more characters, there’s no separate single-character type.
   - **boolean**：boolean for true/false.
   - **null**：null for unknown values – a stand alone type that has a single value null.
-  - **indefined**：undefined for unassigned values – a standalone type that has a single value undefined.
+  - **undefined**：undefined for unassigned values – a standalone type that has a single value undefined.
   - **object**：object for more complex data structures. 包括 function`function(){}`, array`[]`, object`{key:value}`等不同對象物件資料類型。
   - **symbol**：symbol for unique identifiers.